Ry-Rousseau/Ry-Rousseau/README.md

 Hi there, I'm Ryan.
 A data scientist passionate about transforming complex data into actionable insights.
 I specialize in building predictive models, conducting statistical analysis, and creating data-driven solutions for challenging business and research problems.
 Currently working as a Research Officer at the London School of Economics, where I develop data pipelines, perform advanced analytics, and deliver insights that inform decision-making.
 Seeking opportunities to apply my analytical expertise in dynamic, data-driven environments.

-* Creating end-to-end machine-learning pipelines for real-world problems
-* Communicating findings with insightful visualizations
-* Using artifical intelligence to unlock new data science capabilities

 ### 📚 Projects
 Welcome to my portfolio, where I showcase my **[projects](https://github.com/Ry-Rousseau/ds-portfolio)**.